mozilla-services/iprepd-nginx/README.md

 --    url - The base URL to iprepd (defaults to "http://localhost:8080/") --    cache_ttl - The iprepd response cache ttl in seconds (defaults to 30) --    timeout - The timeout for making requests to iprepd in milliseconds (defaults to 10) --    cache_errors - Enables (1) or disables (0) caching errors.
-Caching errors will make it so --                   the average latency added by this module is in the 0.5ms --                   range (as long as there is a reasonable cache ttl), but can make --                   testing harder. (defaults to disabled) -- client = require("resty.iprepd").new({
+Caching errors is a good --                   idea in production, as it can reduce the average additional latency --                   caused by this module if anything goes wrong with the underlying --                   infrastructure. (defaults to disabled) -- client = require("resty.iprepd").new({
   url = "http://127.0.0.1:8080",